 - Your local drug and alcohol services can support you in reducing your alcohol intake

 - You can apply for government funding through your local drug and alcohol services for a rehab admission.
-NHS addiction services have been cut, so please bare in mind that the waiting lists are very long.
+NHS addiction services have been cut, so please bear in mind that the waiting lists are very long.

-- Your GP may agree a prescribed home detox.
+- Your GP may agree with a prescribed home detox.
 This is rare due to the risk factors involved and the fact that it involves controlled drugs.

 - Hospital detox: this is only conducted when an individual is admitted through an emergency, even then, it is rare a full alcohol detox is provided